 Join award-winning journalist, internationally-acclaimed speaker, Donna Jackson Nakazawa explores the intersection of neuroscience, immunology, and human emotion.

-Participants do not need to attend live sessions to receive APA CE credit.
-You can watch the recorded video and pass a quiz on each lecture to meet learning objectives.
+To receive APA CE credit, You can watch the recorded video, answer the course evaluation and pass a quiz on each lecture to meet learning objectives.